How to Become a Dialysis Nurse

 - Nursing homes and long-term care facilities

-The schedules of dialysis nurses vary across settings.
+The schedules of dialysis nurses vary.
 Nurses working in outpatient clinics are more likely to have regular business hours with occasional evening or weekend appointments.
 In hospitals, nurses work rotating shifts that include evenings, weekends and holidays.
 Dialysis nurses who provide in-home care generally schedule around the needs of the patient.
-In 2010, about 20% of registered nurses (including dialysis nurses) worked part time.
+In 2014, about 1 in 6 registered nurses (including dialysis nurses) worked part time.

 Most dialysis nurses work in clean, well-lit clinical settings, though some also travel to patients’ homes.
 Hospital nurses spend most of the workday on their feet and frequently bend, stoop and stretch.
 These professionals must be strong enough to lift and move patients.